mebusy/notes/dev_notes/AI_CS188_DecisionDiagrams.md

  - Assume we have evidence E=e.
 Value if we act now:
     - ![](../imgs/cs188_DM_voi_form1.png)
     - ![](../imgs/cs188_DM_voi_graph1.png)
-        - you have initial evidence +e
-        - so choose an action
-        - that point the chance node kick in ,which will instantiate the parent variables of the utility node and then
-        - you have your utility nodes.
+        - you have initial evidence +e, so choose an action, that point the chance node kick in ,which will instantiate the parent variables of the utility node and then you have your utility nodes.
  - Assume we see that E’ = e’.
 Value if we act then:
     - ![](../imgs/cs188_DM_voi_form2.png)
     - ![](../imgs/cs188_DM_voi_graph2.png)
-        - after you observe both {+e,+e' }
-        - you take an action
-        - and then the chance nodes kick in
-        - and then the utility nodes.
+        - after you observe both {+e,+e' }, you take an action, and then the chance nodes kick in and then the utility nodes.
- - BUT **E’ is a random variable whose value is unknown**, so we don’t know what e’ will be
+ - BUT **E’ is a random variable whose value is unknown**, so we don’t know what e’ will be.
+    - So we need to have to prediction about what e' will be in order to compute how valuable that information is to us.
  - Expected value if E’ is revealed and then we act:
     - ![](../imgs/cs188_DM_voi_form3.png)
+        - *the missing image part is `e'`*
     - ![](../imgs/cs188_DM_voi_graph3.png)
+        - now we have an extra chance node
-        - you were to get to observe evidence but you don't know yet what the evidence is going to be
-        - you start with chance node.
+        - you were to get to observe evidence but you don't know yet what the evidence is going to be.
+You start with chance node.
-        - first thing that happens is the evidence e' will be observed. you don't know yet what it's going to be, could be +e' or -e'
+        - first thing that happens is the evidence e' will be observed. you don't know yet what it's going to be, could be +e' or -e'.
-        - after that get instantiated you get to choose your action
-        - after that more chance nodes will kick in for the parent variables of the utility node after which utility nodes kick in.
+        - after that get instantiated you get to choose your action, after that more chance nodes will kick in for the parent variables of the utility node after which utility nodes kick in.
  - Value of information: how much MEU goes up by revealing E’ first then acting, over acting now:
     - ![](../imgs/cs188_DM_voi_form4.png)